-There should be four evenly spaced steps, not two steps, a gap and then two more steps.
+As we discussed above, there should be four evenly-spaced steps; not two steps, a gap, and then two more steps.

 One of the other terms for this type of walk is a ‘camel walk’.
 If you watch camels move you will see the two legs on one side of the body move almost simultaneously, followed by the same on the opposite side.

 Physically, a lateral walk is caused by tension in the horse’s back muscles.